Ayfri/Kore/website/src/jsMain/resources/markdown/doc/commands/Functions.md

 Some commands are more complex and require more than just a few arguments.
 For example, the `execute` or `data` commands.

 In that case, you can use complex builders that includes all the arguments of the command.
-But the syntax may vary depending on the command and you should definitely check the tests to see how to use them.
+But the syntax may vary depending on the command, so pairing this page with the broader [Commands](/docs/commands/commands) reference and selector-heavy examples from [Selectors](/docs/concepts/selectors) is often helpful.

 An example of the `execute` command: